jsvirtane/hello-world/README.md

 # hello-world
 Hello World!
 This is my first repository.

-My name is Jami, and Im in the path to become pro-coder.
+My name is Jami, and I am on my way to become pro-coder.